OpenEvalProject/evals/manuscripts/elife-86100/v1/manuscript.md

 ### Affiliations

-1. https://ror.org/041nas322 Institute of Pathology, Department of Developmental Pathology, Medical Faculty, University of Bonn Bonn Germany
+1. Institute of Pathology, Department of Developmental Pathology, Medical Faculty, University of Bonn Bonn Germany ([ROR:041nas322](https://ror.org/041nas322))
-2. https://ror.org/041nas322 Bonn Technology Campus, Core Facility 'Gene-Editing', Medical Faculty, University of Bonn Bonn Germany
+2. Bonn Technology Campus, Core Facility 'Gene-Editing', Medical Faculty, University of Bonn Bonn Germany ([ROR:041nas322](https://ror.org/041nas322))
-3. https://ror.org/00pd74e08 Institute of Reproductive Genetics, University of Münster Münster Germany
+3. Institute of Reproductive Genetics, University of Münster Münster Germany ([ROR:00pd74e08](https://ror.org/00pd74e08))
-4. https://ror.org/041nas322 Institute of Innate Immunity, Biophysical Imaging, Medical Faculty, University of Bonn Bonn Germany
+4. Institute of Innate Immunity, Biophysical Imaging, Medical Faculty, University of Bonn Bonn Germany ([ROR:041nas322](https://ror.org/041nas322))
-5. https://ror.org/00pd74e08 Centre of Reproductive Medicine and Andrology, University Hospital Münster, University of Münster Münster Germany
+5. Centre of Reproductive Medicine and Andrology, University Hospital Münster, University of Münster Münster Germany ([ROR:00pd74e08](https://ror.org/00pd74e08))
-6. https://ror.org/041nas322 Institute for Cell Biology, University of Bonn Bonn Germany
+6. Institute for Cell Biology, University of Bonn Bonn Germany ([ROR:041nas322](https://ror.org/041nas322))

 † Corresponding author

 ## Abstract

 Cylicins are testis-specific proteins, which are exclusively expressed during spermiogenesis.
-In mice and humans, two Cylicins, the gonosomal X-linked Cylicin 1 ( Cylc1/CYLC1 ) and the autosomal Cylicin 2 ( Cylc2/CYLC2 ) genes, have been identified.
+In mice and humans, two Cylicins, the gonosomal X-linked Cylicin 1 (Cylc1/CYLC1) and the autosomal Cylicin 2 (Cylc2/CYLC2) genes, have been identified.
 Cylicins are cytoskeletal proteins with an overall positive charge due to lysine-rich repeats.
 While Cylicins have been localized in the acrosomal region of round spermatids, they resemble a major component of the calyx within the perinuclear theca at the posterior part of mature sperm nuclei.
 However, the role of Cylicins during spermiogenesis has not yet been investigated.
-Here, we applied CRISPR/Cas9-mediated gene editing in zygotes to establish Cylc1- and Cylc2 -deficient mouse lines as a model to study the function of these proteins.
-Cylc1 deficiency resulted in male subfertility, whereas Cylc2 -/- , Cylc1 -/y Cylc2 +/- , and Cylc1 -/y Cylc2 -/- males were infertile.
+Here, we applied CRISPR/Cas9-mediated gene editing in zygotes to establish Cylc1- and Cylc2-deficient mouse lines as a model to study the function of these proteins.
+Cylc1 deficiency resulted in male subfertility, whereas Cylc2-/-, Cylc1-/yCylc2+/-, and Cylc1-/yCylc2-/- males were infertile.
 Phenotypical characterization revealed that loss of Cylicins prevents proper calyx assembly during spermiogenesis.
 This results in decreased epididymal sperm counts, impaired shedding of excess cytoplasm, and severe structural malformations, ultimately resulting in impaired sperm motility.
-Furthermore, exome sequencing identified an infertile man with a hemizygous variant in CYLC1 and a heterozygous variant in CYLC2 , displaying morphological abnormalities of the sperm including the absence of the acrosome.
+Furthermore, exome sequencing identified an infertile man with a hemizygous variant in CYLC1 and a heterozygous variant in CYLC2, displaying morphological abnormalities of the sperm including the absence of the acrosome.
 Thus, our study highlights the relevance and importance of Cylicins for spermiogenic remodeling and male fertility in human and mouse, and provides the basis for further studies on unraveling the complex molecular interactions between perinuclear theca proteins required during spermiogenesis.

 ## Introduction